MicroLua/MicroLua/docs/mlua.md

 Functions that fail return `fail`, an error message and an error code from [`mlua.errors`](#mluaerrors).

-- `Filesystem(device) -> Filesystem`\
-  Create a filesystem object operating on the given block device.
-This doesn't format or mount the filesystem; it only binds a filesystem to a device.

 - `VERSION: integer`\
   `DISK_VERSION: integer`\
   The library and disk format versions.